 Masculine next to feminine.
 Inexpensive next to expensive.
 Contrast creates the best design and highlights the beauty of each piece.
 If everything is all one style, you look around the room and nothing stands out.

 The Guest Bedroom

 “I decided to go in a different direction with this bedroom, since it’s such a small space,” says Kim.
 “Really, I treated it like most people treat a powder room.”
 She opted for masculine, traditional colors, which stand out in cool relief from the rest of her light-filled home.
-Thanks to its sloped shape, the couch (designed by Kim and sold in her line) can double as a daybed—versatility that’s key in a small space.
-Paintings in bold primary colors break up the linear wallpaper and finish the look.
+Thanks to its sloped shape, the couch (designed by Kim and sold in her line) could double as a daybed—versatility that’s key in a small space.
+Paintings in bold primary colors broke up the linear wallpaper and finished the look.

 A consummate hostess, Kim entertains frequently.
 Whether a casual catching-up-with-friends night or a proper dinner party, “we almost always end up outside,” she says.
 “Six of us will be wrapped in blankets and squished up on the daybed.”
 She covered that daybed in a suzani, one of her favorite ways to switch up the look of her seating without reupholstering, and topped it with a pile of pillows so that it felt like a continuation of her home.